Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Project Info

-Tap a Project row or the More button in the player to reveal Project Info and actions.
+Tap a Project row in the browse view or the More button in the player to reveal Project Info and actions.

 You can edit underlined Project Info values.